xhochy/xhochy.github.com/_posts/2021-03-01-deploying-conda-environments-in-docker-how-to-do-it-right.md

 ]
 ```

 With that, we can bring the total container size to 457 MiB.
 Of the total size, the conda environment is making up 90%.
-Thus we finally reach rock bottom in what we can optimize in the size of the container and the size of the environment given the current minimal set of dependencies.
+Thus we finally reach rock bottom in what we can optimise in the size of the container and the size of the environment given the current minimal set of dependencies.

 ```
 % docker image ls nyc-taxi-distroless